In the crowded world of encrypted messaging apps, few tools stand out.

 Android users: Settings app > Security > Screen lock

 If your phone is ever lost or stolen, thieves can copy and read data off the device, including your encrypted messages.
 Luckily it’s pretty easy to protect your device with disk encryption.
 If you use a modern password-protected iPhone, your device is already encrypted.
-A few Android devices are encrypted by default (the Pixel line and some phones in the Nexus line).
+Most modern Android devices support disk encryption, and a growing number of Android devices are encrypted by default (e.g., those in the Google Pixel line).
 Android users can enable disk encryption in minutes.

 If you’re using Wire with an email address, your messages are only as secure as your email.
 Why?
 If someone manages to hijack your email, they can reset your password and take control of your Wire account.
 It’s therefore wise to require a second piece of information — a second factor — beyond your email password.
 Check if your favorite email provider offers support for two-factor authentication here.
 Gmail users can learn how to turn on two-factor authentication here.